memfault/interrupt/_posts/2024-07-02-schematic-review-checklist.md

 - [ ] How will you (a firmware engineer) attach a debugger to the board?
 (By soldering is not usually a good answer).[5](#story-5-too-much-or-to-little-debug)
 - [ ] Are non-essential, but helpful, GPIOs exposed for a debugger, such as SWO or ETM?
-- [ ] Do test points exist for power rails, analog signals, and busses?
+- [ ] Do test points exist for power rails, analog signals, and buses?

 ## Conclusion